|RipIt - a command line audio CD ripper|

 |News||About||Installation||Using RipIT||Reporting Bugs||Get Involved|

-The actual beta-version released November 10th, 2013 did not get any new options but some persistent bugs are hopefully fixed this time.
+The actual beta-version released March 1st, 2014 got some new options and some more bugs are hopefully fixed this time.

 With some delay finally a revised version is ready to be tested.
 As the amount of new options increased one more time, this version still remains in alpha state as I couldn't test all sorts of combinations.
 Feedback is always welcome, even if no bugs are found.

-Some bugs have been fixed, one concearning the --quality option that
+Some bugs have been fixed, one concerning the --quality option that

 misbehaved in one case that has been reported.